-Why building confidence is important for teenagers
+Why building confidence is important for pre-teens and teenagers

 Give your child opportunities to try new things